kriskowal/gtor/README.md

 ### Observables

-There is more than one way to solve the problem of over-commitment, over-scheduling, or excessive concurrency.
+There is more than one way to solve the problem of processor contention or process over-scheduling.
 Streams have a very specific contract that makes pressurization necessary.
 Specifically, a stream is intended to transport the entirety of a collection and strongly resembles a spatial collection that has been rotated 90 degrees into a